KILLinefficiency/Forge/README.md

 }
 ```

-Even if a head contains a single shell command, it has to be specified in am array.
+Even if a head contains a single shell command, it has to be specified in an array.

 These heads can be run by calling Forge and specifying the heads as the command-line arguments.
 Like,